 - Prevent direct sunlight from entering a room during cooling operation by using curtains or blinds. - Make sure the area is well ventilated.
 Do NOT block any ventilation openings. - Ventilate often.
 Extended use requires special attention to ventilation. - Keep doors and windows closed.
 If the doors and windows remain open, air will flow out of your room causing a decrease in the cooling or heating effect. - Be careful NOT to cool or heat too much.
 To save energy, keep the temperature setting at a moderate level. - NEVER place objects near the air inlet or the air outlet of the unit.
-Doing so may cause a reduced heating/cooling effect or stop operation. - Condensation may form if the humidity is above 80% or if the drain outlet gets blocked. - Adjust the room temperature properly for a comfortable environment.
-Avoid excessive heating or cooling.
-Notice that it may take some time for the room temperature to reach the set temperature.
-Consider using the timer setting options. - Adjust the air flow direction to avoid cool air from gathering on the floor or warm air against the ceiling.
-(Up during cooling or dry operation to the ceiling and down during heating operation.) - Avoid direct air flow to room inhabitants.
+Doing so may cause a reduced heating/cooling effect or stop operation. - When the display shows (time to clean the air filter), clean the filters (see "10.2.2 To clean the air filter" [▶ 31]). - Condensation may form if the humidity is above 80% or if the drain outlet gets blocked. - Adjust the air outlet properly and avoid direct air flow to room inhabitants.